ChannelJuanNews/DarkWeb/README.md

 ##Step 1 - Download TOR

 You will need a special browser to access the other side of the internet.
 [Download TOR here](https://www.torproject.org/download/download.html.en).
-Just FYI, TOR stands for `The Onion Router` (because it's hidden in layers).
+Just FYI, TOR stands for `The Onion Router` (because it communicates in layers).
 This is the part where you are supposed to go "oooooooh".

 #####SPECIAL ANONYMITY TIP: